rayfrankenstein/AITOW/README.md

 For me, Scrum was a straightjacket, a hundred NOs against my creativity and my attention to broader concerns.
 There are times when you are implementing a simple ticket, but you keep touching things that need attention... or you see how the entire system has become convoluted, and you see a better way.
 To do it the right way either means creating new epics and tickets, debating those with product owners who don't understand the value, and generally NOT solving the real problem."--blunte, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

 ---
+"Amen Brother.

+I currently have a P.O., a Scrum Master, a Line Manager, a Business Analyst, a Project Manager, and an Architect that demand kowtowing in order to get any development done.
+It’s &*$%£*.

+I have seen countless man hours get pissed away by managers beating dead horses in retrospectives, and work get delayed by weeks as people navel gaze about the definition of ‘ready’ and ‘done’.
+I’ve seen good people get pushed out when they don’t march in lock step with the wisdom of Scrum, and have been criticized when trying to make light of things, being told that I wasn’t respecting the Agile process.

+I could continue but it’s Saturday."--K Meuse, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---
 "A cause of this problem is when people are worried about what happens when they say 'erm, I don't know how to do this cleanly' and so they want the "how" to be defined far far in advance.
 Solving this requires a mix of
 A. Identifying those activities that will genuinely make people's lives easier if they have a process and designing those processes to be meaningful and low-burden.
 Those activities will vary based on team members individual peeves and affinities.
 B. Creating clear lines of communication for how and whom to ask for help.
 This often means more clear naming of responsibilities.